 Typically, sinus headaches cause:

-- Pain and pressure around the sinuses – in the forehead, especially behind and between the eyes, and above the nose.
+- Pain and pressure around the sinuses -- in the forehead, especially behind and between the eyes, and above the nose.
 These areas may be tender to the touch.

 - Nasal discharge

-- Cough and sore throat
+- Sore throat